 How do I get the qualifications to be a ski instructor?

 The Level 1 and 2 can usually be obtained within a season.
-One of the most popular routes people take is throught an instructor training course.
+One of the most popular routes people take is throught an ski instructor course.
 This involves being at a resort for 11-13 weeks with a group of like-minded people, all working towards the same goal.
 You'll qualify for your Level 1 first, then move on to tackle Level 2 on the same course.
 An organised ski instructor course from a company such as SnowSkool typically includes:

 Season lift pass